MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image007.png)

-1. Let’s take a moment to explore the EPA 2021 - eGRID factor library.
-The General tab includes identifying information about the Factor library.
+1. Let’s take a moment to explore the **EPA 2021 - eGRID** factor library.
+The **General** tab includes identifying information about the Factor library.

     -   **Name**: this is used for identifying the factor library in the list.
-    -   **Description**: this is used to provide more information about the factor library
+    -   **Description**: this is used to provide more information about the factor library.
-    -   **Documentation reference**: this is used to identify the documentation used to generate the factor library
+    -   **Documentation reference**: this is used to identify the documentation used to generate the factor library.
-    -   **Type of factor library**: this is used to identify if this factor library is a Custom, Demo (sample), or Standard (pre-loaded based on EPA libraries)
+    -   **Type of factor library**: this is used to identify if this factor library is a Custom, Demo (sample), or Standard (pre-loaded based on EPA libraries).
     -   **Library type**: this functionally switches the library type between Emission or Estimation Library.
 Emission Libraries are used to calculate emission gases, and Estimation Libraries are used to create estimated conversions from one unit type to another, such as night stays at a hotel to kWh used.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image008.png)

-1. Select the **Emission factors** tab to see a list of Emission factors in the Factor library.
+1. Select the **Emission factors** tab to see a list of Emission factors in the **Factor library**.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image009.png)

-1. The Emission factors list displays the name of the emission factor, the unit type, sub type, documentation reference, and gases generated.
-As Wide World Importers is a Florida based business and is connected to the FRCC electrical grid, select **FRCC (FRCC All)** from the list of Emission factors.
+1. The **Emission factors** list displays the name of the emission factor, the unit type, sub type, documentation reference, and gases generated.
+As Wide World Importers is a Florida based business and is connected to the FRCC electrical grid, select **FRCC (FRCC All)** from the list of **Emission factors**.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image010.png)